What are the expectations around the flexible use of direct payments?

 What happens if the individual receiving direct payments is taken ill, self-isolating or admitted to hospital?

-If an individual, or a member of their household, shows symptoms of Covid-19 they will need to follow guidance from Public Health Wales on self-isolating.
+If an individual, or a member of their household, shows symptoms of Covid-19 they will need to follow guidance from Welsh Government on self-isolating.
 The guidance states that individuals can continue to receive essential care within their home, with personal protective equipment (PPE).

 This may be difficult if the people who usually provide care and support are in a vulnerable group or live with someone who is considered vulnerable to Covid-19.
 It may mean changing how they work or thinking about other ways to provide the care and support that the individual needs.